 It's interesting to note that Emerson threatened to sue a company named Arcadia which had created a tape-loading peripheral for the Atari 2600.
 That company was forced to change its name to Starpath.
 Considering how most Arcadia 2001 games were shameless rip-offs, I find this astounding.

 Console design: C+.
 This is a surprisingly compact little system, resembling a miniature Intellivision.
 The center of the unit features a cartridge slot, power light, and five buttons: reset, select, option, start, and power.
-On each end of the unit are controller slots which neatly hold the controllers for easy storage.
+On side of the unit has a controller slot for easy storage.
 Like the original Intellivision, the controllers are hard-wired, and their short, telephone-style cords don't allow you to sit very far from the system.

 Graphics: C+.
 Judging by the screen shots alone, you might think the Arcadia is relatively powerful in terms of graphics.
 The objects are relatively high in resolution, and the visuals feature crisp, vibrant colors.
 You'll rarely find an object rendered in more than a single color however, and when multiple sprites begin moving around the screen, the system's limitations become evident.